eliastor/course-golang-syseng-101/unit1/README.md

 # Unit 1: A tour of Go
-Please finish all material on https://go.dev/tour/ or https://go.dev/tour/list except "Generics" and "Concurrency"
+Please finish all materials on https://go.dev/tour/ or https://go.dev/tour/list except "Generics" and "Concurrency"

 Note: if you stuck with module try to read https://go.dev/blog/using-go-modules.

+## FAQ

+TBA

 ## Quiz